wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/voicemails.rst

 Delete a Voicemail
 ==================

-Deletes a voicemail.
 Any user who is using the voicemail must be unassociated before deletion.

 .. warning::
-    Any extension that redirects to the voicemail (e.g. an Incoming call) will be deactivated after deleting.
+    Any extension that redirects to the voicemail (e.g. an Incoming call) will be disabled after deletion.

 Errors
 ------